Tchez/brain-blog/notes/projects/speakup-palmas/in-person/roles-responsibilities.md

 **Role:** Plan, refresh and execute the activities run during the meetups.

-**Who can be:** Creative, communicative people who enjoy proposing or leading group activities.
+**Who can be one:** Creative, communicative people who enjoy proposing or leading group activities.

 **Responsibilities:**